Can You Take Ivermectin And Methylene Blue On The Same Day?

 Would you like private coaching with Sun Fruit Dan?
 If you answered YES, click this link: https://www.sacredpurity.com/coaching.html

-Ivermectin is a potent FDA-approved anti-parasitic medication that can treat many types of cancer, and Methylene Blue nootropic has a wide array of different health and detox benefits.
+Because of these videos, I keep asking people repeatedly, "Can They Take Ivermectin And Methylene Blue On The Same Day?" and the answer is YES.

-I have made so many videos on using both of these things, which, when used correctly and consistently, they can heal the body of a wide variety of health issues and symptoms; due to these videos, I have been asked frequently if a person can take this both safely on the same day or not?
+But whether they can be taken safely on the same day or not is the more important question, you need to know if you are considering taking Ivermectin and Methylene Blue on the same day.

-If you want to find out, "Can You Take Ivermectin and Methylene Blue On The Same Day?" watch this video from start to FINISH!
+This video, "Can You Take Ivermectin And Methylene Blue On The Same Day?", answers this question.

 Check out Sun Fruit Dan’s USA or UK Amazon store to find lists of the best health and healing remedies by clicking here: